deltachat/deltachat-pages/_posts/2024-11-17-webxdc-realtime.md

 The rolling Delta Chat 1.48 app releases introduce the new [webxdc realtime API](https://webxdc.org/docs/spec/joinRealtimeChannel.html) which establishes a private P2P network between all users of a chat-shared app.
-Web apps can now call [webxdc.joinRealtimeChannel()](https://webxdc.org/docs/spec/joinRealtimeChannel.html) and thereby instruct the hosting messenger to establish ephemeral realtime channels with peers.
+Web apps can now ["join" a realtime channel](https://webxdc.org/docs/spec/joinRealtimeChannel.html) to instruct their hosting messenger to establish ephemeral data channels with any other active other user of an app.

 To implement webxdc realtime channels,
-Delta Chat uses the [Iroh Networking library](https://iroh.computer), driven by an experienced developer team with whom we enjoy collaboration for a longer time; big shoutout as Iroh is also behind the multi-device setup of Delta Chat!
+Delta Chat uses the [Iroh P2P Networking library](https://iroh.computer), driven by an experienced developer team with whom we enjoy collaboration;
+big shoutout as they are also behind the multi-device setup of Delta Chat! 💜

 The new webxdc realtime API is not only easier to use than the classic [WebRTC Browser API](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection).